Smoky Slow Cooker Mexican Black Beans

 Because the dried beans need to soak overnight, it takes a while to make this recipe, but the process is super easy and the end result is delish.

-Not only do they taste good, they’re good for you, too.
+Not only do these Mexican black beans taste good, they’re good for you, too.

 This delicious side dish is vegan, high in fiber and protein, and contains good-for-you garlic.
 It’s a win-win-win.